 DF: One of things it has going for it, is the lyrics are not utterly specific to that moment.
 They speak to something larger.
 It is a piece that can be popped out of the context of the show and continue to maintain its meaning and its integrity even outside of it.

-MD: Great music and their messages won’t be confined to one voice, one generation or one story.
+MD: Stirring music and its message won’t be confined to one voice, one generation, or one story.